How To: Claim Compensation for an Asbestos Related Illness

 - If we do not win, or decide not to proceed due to lack of evidence, we will write off the cost of the insurance premium along with our costs so that you never have the worry of receiving a bill from us.

 We will not allow legal costs to cloud an already stressful and difficult time.

 Every case we deal with has its own complexities – but many of our cases follow the same simple process.

-A recent case handled by our asbestos team at our Bristol office took just 10 weeks from instruction to reach a full and final settlement.
-The average
+A recent case handled by our asbestos team at our Bristol office took just 10 weeks from instruction for a full and final settlement.

 What Medical Information Do You Need To Make A Claim?

-Our specialist asbestos solicitors will always seek to get this information from your GP or from the hospital; you will be treated as a matter of urgency.
+Our specialist Asbestos solicitors will always seek to get this information from your GP or from the hospital, you have been treated at as a matter of urgency.

 Your solicitor will obtain a medical diagnosis letter, and this will be useful when making your claim.

 Click here to start discussions with us about your claim.

 ^ Back to top